garysweaver/nerot/README.md

 Refer to [system tests][test] for examples.

+### Debugging

+To enable logging to console, you may add a log4j.properties file to the classpath containing something like:

+    log4j.rootLogger=WARN, A1

+    log4j.appender.A1=org.apache.log4j.ConsoleAppender
+    log4j.appender.A1.layout=org.apache.log4j.TTCCLayout
+    log4j.appender.A1.layout.ContextPrinting=enabled
+    log4j.appender.A1.layout.DateFormat=ISO8601

+    log4j.logger.nerot=DEBUG

 ### Release History

 v2.0 - Changes to method names/API for clarification.
 Addition of initial task execution option/default.